moon-home/Pic2NewickTree/ClassifyGUI/README.md

 To facilitate building the dataset for tree pictures.
-We made this GUI where you can press keyboard to classify pictures.
+I made this GUI where you can press keyboard to classify pictures.

 ## To use this GUI
 #### Step 1: Create a folder called "UnclassifiedPics".
 Put all your pictures into this folder.